-Applicants to the PhD program in the Department of the History of Art should upload and submit the following application materials and supporting documents through the online application:
+Applicants to the PhD program in the Department of the History of Art should upload and submit the following application materials and supporting documents through the online application by December 15:

 - Online application

 - Note that the graduate school provides application fee waivers for students who have participated in certain programs or who demonstrate financial need; please follow the instructions on the graduate application website to request a waiver.
 Should you have financial need but are unsuccessful, please contact the department: firstname.lastname@example.org.

 - This is distinct from the personal statement, which is an optional part of the graduate application.
 Statements of purpose should be no more than three (3) pages long.

 - Sample of work (a recent example of written scholarship, preferably in the area of the applicant’s special interest)

 - The sample of work should be no more than 30 pages, including images and works cited.
 Most samples are between fifteen and twenty-five (15-25) pages.